troclaux/notes/react.md

+# react.js

+> javascript library for building user interfaces through reusable components

+## basic concepts

+- **reactive** nature: ability to efficiently update and render user interfaces in response to changes in data
+- component: basic building block that can be reused
+- state: data that can change and trigger re-renders
+- props: data passed from parent to child components
+- virtual DOM: javascript object that mirrors the structure of the real dom
+  - improves performance by minimizing expensive dom operations
+  - when the state of a component changes, react creates a new virtual dom tree
+- hooks: enables features like state and side effects
+  - `useState`: add state to functional components
+  - `useEffect`: handle side effects (like fetching data, setting timers or updating the dom)
+  - `useContext`: used to access context (shared state) in a functional component

 ## JSX (JavaScript XML)

-> allows you to write HTML-like code in your JavaScript files

 > syntax extension for JavaScript that looks similar to HTML

+- allows you to write HTML-like code in your JavaScript files

-JSX rules:
+### JSX rules

-1. Always return a single root element
+- always return a single root element
   - wrap everything in a single parent element
     - e.g.: `<React.Fragment>...</React.Fragment>` or `<>...</>` or `<div>...</div>`
       - `<React.Fragment>...</React.Fragment>`: when you don't want to add an extra div to the DOM